Deepta-d/TSLA-Price-Analysis-and-Prediction/README.md

 Input Features -

-The following features are used for prediction:
+The following features are used for prediction: Open, High, Low, Volume

-Open

-High

-Low

-Volume

-Target Variable -
+Target Variable - Close

-Close

 ## Model Evaluation Summary